A Unified Framework for Online Trip Destination Prediction: Experiments

 \subsubsection{Regret}

-The regret for several clusters with a large number of trips are shown in Fig. \ref{fig:regret} for both the Bayesian model and the Expert algorithm using the two clustering variants.
+The regret for several clusters with a large number of trips is shown in Fig. \ref{fig:regret} for both the Bayesian model and the Expert algorithm using the two clustering variants.
 The regret is split into the state-space error and the distribution error.
-For comparison, we consider three baselines: \begin{itemize} \item[-] Baseline, where we only use the distribution of $p(c_u^d)$, i.e. never conditioning on the source of a trip. \item[-] ExpWeights, which is the exponential weights algorithm \cite{cesa2006prediction}. \item[-] Greedy, that is a greedy variant of the Bayesian model, i.e. we select the most likely options with $100 \%$ confidence. \end{itemize} Looking at these three examples, we observe that the Bayesian model and the expert algorithm outperform the alternative methods.
+For comparison, we consider three baselines:

+\begin{itemize} \item[-] Baseline, where we only use the distribution of $p(c_u^d)$, i.e. never conditioning on the source of a trip. \item[-] ExpWeights, which is the exponential weights algorithm \cite{cesa2006prediction}. \item[-] Greedy, that is a greedy variant of the Bayesian model, i.e. we select the most likely options with $100 \%$ confidence. \end{itemize}

+It is worth to emphasize that no established baseline exists for this specific problem setting.
+The baselines that do exist for trip destination prediction do not consider online learning, or even the creation of the state space (clusters), in their model.
+Looking at these three examples, we observe that the Bayesian model and the expert algorithm outperform the alternative methods.

 We also observe the impact of the online clustering variant on the performance.
 In the first example (device 298, cluster 2) the second clustering variant helps to decrease the distribution error, without increasing the state-space error.
-The reason is that this variant assigns most of the early trips to the different clusters, since the clusters generated by this variant covers a larger area.
+The reason is that this variant assigns most of the early trips to the different clusters, since the clusters generated by this variant cover a larger area.
 However, this could also be a disadvantage, which is the case for the last example (device 948, cluster 2).
 In this example, two clusters are merged, which punishes the state-space error heavily.
 In general, most cases behave similar to the second example (device 685, cluster 1), where the two clustering variants yield a similar performance.

 Lastly, in Fig. \ref{fig:regret} we also observe a sub linear behaviour for the complete error in all the three examples, which indicates that learning improves over time.
 This is true for essentially all examples of devices/clusters that have a sufficient trip history.
 As an example, in Fig. \ref{fig:regret_state_v1_bayes} one can see the Hellinger regret for the Bayesian model with the first clustering variant for all devices/clusters with 41-100 trips.
 The sub linearity can clearly be observed for all examples.
 Such a behavior is usually expected from a proper online learning paradigm.